Risingson/eveeyedocs/docs/data/database.md

 ### Individual
 Will color each distinct value or label with an own color.
 If a label and a value were entered the vlaue will be used for selecting a color automatically.

-### Linear
+### Linear and Logarithmic
-Only numeric values can be colored using this mode.
+Only numeric values can be colored using these modes.
 The lowest and highest value's colors can be set via the set's details.
 Other value's colors get interpolated.

-### Logarithmic
+## Adding Data
-Only numeric values can be colored using this mode.
-The lowest and highest value's colors can be set via the set's details.
-Other value's colors get interpolated.
+To add data you need to load a map.
+Openin

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMwNzI5NTIyLDQwOTc1MDAsLTIyNTIwNT
+eyJoaXN0b3J5IjpbLTE5NDM1MDE4OTksNzMwNzI5NTIyLDQwOT
-E1MSwyMDI0NDkxNTU0XX0=
+c1MDAsLTIyNTIwNTE1MSwyMDI0NDkxNTU0XX0=
 -->